-- Section 8 Use of DLA Disposition Services Name; Public Communications Contractor shall not use the name of DLA Disposition Services, DLA or DOD or its logos for any marketing or other purposes without the express prior written consent of DLA Disposition Services consent may be withheld for any reason whatsoever and is subject to the sole discretion of DLA Disposition Services.
-Contractor shall not publicly denigrate the surplus property disposition program of the Department of Defense or the conduct thereof by DLA Disposition Services. - Section 9 Tense and Gender Unless the context clearly indicates otherwise, the singular shall include the plural and vice versa.
-Whenever the masculine, feminine or neutral gender is used inappropriately in this contract, this contract shall be read as if the appropriate gender had been used. - Section 10 Entire Agreement; Modification This contract, and the materials incorporated herein by reference, constitute the entire agreement between the parties regarding the matters contained in this contract.
-If there is any inconsistency between the terms of this contract and those of any Appendix, Schedule or Exhibit, the terms of this contract shall govern.
+Section 9 - Use of DLA Disposition Services Name; Public Communications - Purchaser will not use the name of DLA Disposition Services, DLA or DOD or its logos for any marketing or other purposes without the express prior written consent of DLA Disposition Services consent may be withheld for any reason whatsoever and is subject to the sole discretion of DLA Disposition Services.
+Purchaser will not publicly denigrate the surplus property disposition program of the Department of Defense or the conduct thereof by DLA Disposition Services.

+Section 10 - Tense and Gender - Unless the context clearly indicates otherwise, the singular will include the plural and vice versa.
+Whenever the masculine, feminine or neutral gender is used inappropriately in this contract, this contract will be read as if the appropriate gender had been used.

+Section 11 - Entire Agreement; Modification - This contract, and the materials incorporated herein by reference, constitute the entire agreement between the parties regarding the matters contained in this contract.
+If there is any inconsistency between the terms of this contract and those of any Appendix, Schedule or Exhibit, the terms of this contract will govern.
 There are no promises or other agreements, oral or written, express or implied, between the parties other than as set forth in this contract.
-No change or modification of, or waiver or compromise under, this contract shall be valid unless it is in writing and signed by a duly authorized representative of the party against which it is to be enforced.
-Contractor understands and agrees to submit a written request for contract modification to the SCO prior to effecting any change from that stated in its technical proposal (including any subcontractors identified therein), and/or sale of Government property-item bid page, whether occurring before or after the release of the property.
-Contractor further agrees not to effect such changes without first receiving the written approval of the SCO. - Section 11 Computation of Time In computing any period of time prescribed or allowed by this contract, the day of the act, event, or default from which the designated period of time begins to run shall not be included.
-The last day of the period so computed shall be included unless it is not a business day, in which event the period runs until the end of the next business day. - Section 12 Electronic Communication DLA Disposition Services and Contractor shall cooperate to facilitate delivery of Delivery Orders, Statement of Accounts, and other required reports to the extent reasonably practical by electronic transmission, such as by electronic mail or file transfer, rather than by delivery of a physical removable magnetic or optical storage medium. - Section 13-Firm Fixed Price Contract This is a firm fixed price contract involving the sale of usable surplus Government property.
-As long as the guaranteed contractual minimums have been met, it is not anticipated that the Government will be responsible for Contractor costs arising out of the termination of the contract in whole or in part, except such costs as may arise from the obligations to complete final reporting responsibilities and to return property for which the Government has directed return or which is required to be returned under the terms of this contract.
+No change or modification of, or waiver or compromise under, this contract will be valid unless it is in writing and signed by a duly authorized representative of the party against which it is to be enforced.
+Purchaser understands and agrees to submit a written request for contract modification to the SCO prior to effecting any change from that stated in its technical proposal (including any subcontractors identified therein), and/or sale of Government property-item bid page, whether occurring before or after the release of the property.
+Purchaser further agrees not to effect such changes without first receiving the written approval of the SCO.

+Section 12 - Computation of Time - In computing any period of time prescribed or allowed by this contract, the day of the act, event, or default from which the designated period of time begins to run will not be included.
+The last day of the period so computed will be included unless it is not a business day, in which event the period runs until the end of the next business day.

+Section 13 - Electronic Communication - DLA Disposition Services and Purchaser will cooperate to facilitate delivery of Delivery Orders, Statement of Accounts, and other required reports to the extent reasonably practical by electronic transmission, such as by electronic mail or file transfer, rather than by delivery of a physical removable magnetic or optical storage medium.

+Section 14 - Firm Fixed Price Contract - This is a firm fixed price contract involving the sale of Government surplus personal property.
+As long as the guaranteed contractual minimums have been met, it is not anticipated that the Government will be responsible for Purchaser costs arising out of the termination of the contract in whole or in part, except such costs as may arise from the obligations to complete final reporting responsibilities and to return property for which the Government has directed the return, or which is required to be returned under the terms of this contract.